DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nextjs.md

 </task_overview>

 <restrictions>
-**Do not use this SDK for:**
+**Do not use this setup for:**
-- Regular React applications (use `@devcycle/react-client-sdk` instead)
+- Regular React applications (use React SDK instead)
-- Pure Node.js applications (use `@devcycle/nodejs-server-sdk` instead)
+- Pure Node.js applications (use Node.js SDK instead)
 - Static site generators without Next.js
 - Next.js versions below 14.1

-If you detect an incompatible application type, stop immediately and advise which SDK they should use instead.
+If you detect an incompatible application, stop immediately and advise on the correct approach.
 </restrictions>

 <prerequisites>
 ## Required Information

-Before proceeding, verify you have:
+Before proceeding, verify using the DevCycle MCP that you have:

 - [ ] A DevCycle account and project set up
 - [ ] A Development environment **Client SDK Key** (starts with `dvc_client_`)